CIT28/files/w5/cyberchasep2.md

 * Does your final `README.md` contain all required headers and authenicate attempts?
 * *Required Sections:* Problem 8....thru Problem 13.

+**6. Scope of Work.**
+* Limit your code to the specific SQL concepts covered in this module.
+The goal is to demonstrate your understanding of the current material.
+Note: Using SQL functions or syntax we haven't covered yet will be flagged as AI-generated code and points will be deducted.
 ---

 ### 🕒 Late Policy